marcoasfonseca/More-Advancements-Mod/README.md

 # More-Advancements-Mod
 Supported Version(s): `1.19.3-1.19.4`

-Mod that adds new advancements to challenge you through the game and rewards you for your in game achivements as it should be in the base game.
+Mod that adds new advancements to challenge you through the game and rewards you for your in game achievements as it should be in the base game.

-Added Over than `100` new Advancements!
+Added more than `100` new Advancements!

 Feel free to leave your ideas for new advancements to future updates.